BastiaanOlij/omnis.xcomp.example/README.md

 Compiling under Mac OS X
 ========================
-Our project files for Mac OS X have now been updated so this project compiles using XCode 6 Note that the default XCode installation comes only with the SDK for 10.9 and upwards while combining XCOMPs for Omnis requires SDK 10.6 to be available.
+Our project files for Mac OS X have now been updated so this project compiles using XCode 10 and for Omnis Studio 10.x The older project files aren't maintained anymore.
-You will need to copy the 10.6 SDK from an XCode 4 installation into:
-Applications:Xcode.app:Contents:Developer:Platforms:MacOSX.platform:Developer:SDKs
-After that you can compile this XComp.